 Purl 1 round.

-Knit until piece measures 9 cm.
+Knit until piece measures 9 cm (or the length that fits you).

 BO 2 stitches in the beginning of next round.